Holding an event

 3. An overview of proposed activities that will be taking place at the event.

-4. A summary of any proposed infrastructure to be brought to site (eg, two marquees, 20 gazebos, five toilets, one stage)
+4. A summary of any proposed infrastructure to be brought to site (for example 2 marquees, 20 gazebos, 5 toilets, one stage).

-5. Event dates and times including both the construction and open phases (must include arrival/open/close/offsite dates and opening times).
+6. Event dates and times including both the build/break and live phases (must include arrival/open/close/offsite dates and opening times).

 Application deadlines